Talking to Your Doctor About Osteoporosis

 - Will these medications interact with other medications, over-the-counter products, or dietary or herbal supplements I am already taking for other conditions?

-- Do any of the medications I am taking for other conditions cause dizziness, light-headedness, disorientation, or a loss of balance that could lead to a fall?
+- Do any of the medications I am taking for other conditions cause lightheadedness, disorientation, or a loss of balance that could lead to a fall?

 - Do any of the medications I’m taking contribute to bone loss?